Information for all applicants

 See the Code of Good Practice in Research (pdf) available from Research and Innovation Services

-The University details how you can store and share your data on Data Management Support for Researchers Menu items to the left of this page cover creating, organising, storing and accessing your data.
+The University details how you can store and share your data on the Data Management Support for Researchers website.
+Menu items to the left of this page cover creating, organising, storing and accessing your data.
 The section on Storage and Costs details how this can be done.

 Researchers have a duty to ensure that participants are made aware of how their data will be used, stored and shared before they give consent to take part in the research.